Breakin': Box office

-Breakin opened in 1,069 venues on May 4, 1984 and outgrossed Sixteen Candles, which had more screens (1,240).
-The film ranked number one in the box office, earning $6,047,686.
-By the end of its run, the film grossed $38,682,707 in the domestic box office, making it the eighteenth top-grossing film of 1984.
+Breakin opened in 1,069 venues on May 4, 1984 and outgrossed Sixteen Candles, which had more screens (1,240), earning $6,047,686.
+By the end of its run, the film grossed $38,682,707 at the domestic box office, making it the 18th-top-grossing film of 1984.

 Critical reception

-Roger Ebert, who reviewed the film while it was in theatres, gave the film 1.5 stars out of 4, stating that the movie was, "a stiff and awkward story, interrupted by dance sequences of astonishing grace and power."
-Ebert praised the dancing and the chemistry of the stars but slammed the movie's screenplay and supporting characters.Breakin currently holds a 33% rating on Rotten Tomatoes based on nine reviews.
+Roger Ebert awarded the film 1.5 stars out of 4, calling it "a stiff and awkward story, interrupted by dance sequences of astonishing grace and power."
+Ebert praised the dancing and the chemistry of the stars but panned the screenplay and supporting characters.Breakin currently holds a 33% rating on Rotten Tomatoes based on nine reviews.

 Home media

 On August 5, 2003, MGM Home Entertainment released Breakin on DVD.
 On April 21, 2015, Shout!
-Factory released Breakin, along with its sequel, Breakin' 2: Electric Boogaloo, as a double feature Blu-ray.
+Factory released Breakin', along with its sequel, Breakin' 2: Electric Boogaloo, as a double feature Blu-ray.

 In popular culture

-Several months prior to the film's release, Shabba Doo, Boogaloo Shrimp, Pop n' Taco, Popin' Pete, DJ Chris "The Glove" Taylor and Lollipop were all prominently featured in the music video for Chaka Khan's remake of the 1979 Prince song, "I Feel for You".
+Several months before the film's release, Shabba Doo, Boogaloo Shrimp, Pop n' Taco, Popin' Pete, DJ Chris "The Glove" Taylor and Lollipop were all featured in the music video for Chaka Khan's remake of the 1979 Prince song "I Feel for You".

-Ice-T, who had a small role in both Breakin and its sequel Breakin' 2: Electric Boogaloo and was prominently featured on the soundtrack to both films (helping introduce his music to a worldwide audience), was quoted as saying he considers the film and his own performance in it to be "wack".Breakin' and its sequel have had a resurgence in popular media as people have begun to remember, mock, and praise the film over 20 years later, with the sequel's subtitle in particular becoming a snowclone pejorative nickname to denote an archetypical sequel.
+Ice-T, who had small roles in both Breakin and its sequel Breakin' 2: Electric Boogaloo and was featured on the soundtrack to both films, considers the film and his own performance in it to be "wack".

 In 2019, the documentary Boogaloo Shrimp by Taylor Golonka was released on Amazon Prime.
-It focuses on the creative talents of Michael Chambers, who played Turbo in Breakin.
-According to filmmaker Taylor Golonka, "Michael Chambers will go down in history as being one of the iconic innovators of the b-boy and breakdancing culture."
+It focuses on the life of Michael Chambers, who plays Turbo in Breakin.